 In view of PIDE's current status as a degree-awarding academic institution, the many administrative and cadre changes necessary for the purpose can be foreseen.
-As such, other governing bodies will be formed to take the place of the Board of Governors and the Council of Senior Fellows.
+As such, other governing bodies are being formed to cope with the future needs of PIDE's various component units.

-The main Divisions at PIDE consist of Research, Publications, Training, Library, and Computer services.
-Apart from Administration headed by the Director, the staff generally consists of Chief of Research, Senior Research Economist, Research Economist, Staff Economist, and Visiting Fellow.
+Apart from the teaching Departments, the main Divisions at PIDE consist of Research, Publications, Training, Library, and Computer services.
+Besides the Human Resource Development Division, headed by the Registrar, the staff generally consists of Chief of Research, Senior Research Economist, Research Economist, Staff Economist, and Visiting Fellow.
 Equivalent posts exist in other fields.
 Additionally, each professional Division is headed by the respective Chief of the Division.